mmcglone/comp-check/README.md

 const fatherFullName = pipe(
-  maybe, // wraps argument into a container called a "Maybe" map(userFromId), // applies userFromId to wrapped value if not null and wraps it into a new Maybe map(father), // does the same thing but with father map(fullName), // does the same thing but with fullname always(value => value) // unwraps the value an returns it );
+  maybe, // wraps argument into a container called a "Maybe" map(userFromId), // applies userFromId to wrapped value if not null and wraps it into a new Maybe map(father), // does the same thing, but with father map(fullName), // does the same thing, but with fullname always(value => value) // unwraps the value and returns it );
 ```